MPG Consulting Presents: Culturally and Racially Attuned CEU Credits For Individuals and Organizations

 Grover C. (Steve) Stitt, LCSW-R is a Licensed Clinical Social Worker with 40+ years of practice in direct service, administration, management, supervision, consultation and psychotherapy.
 He is currently the director of a clinical consultation program in New York City.
 He has also maintained a private practice, working with individuals, couples and groups focusing on anger and rage management.

 Dr. Derek Suite, MD, is a Board certified psychiatrist who is the Founder & Chief Executive Officer of a community based comprehensive behavioral health clinic in the Bronx, where he oversees all aspects of their programs.
 The agency provides organizational consultation, assessment of training needs and staff training to a number of social service and mental health agencies in NYC.
 Dr. Suite also provides direct clinical services and a variety of culturally competent individual and group psychotherapies.

-Judith C. White, LCSW, CGP, is a certified sexuality therapist with the American Association of Sexuality Educators Counselors and Therapists (AASECT).
+Judith C. White, LCSW-R, CGP, is a certified sexuality therapist with the American Association of Sexuality Educators Counselors and Therapists (AASECT).
 She is a psychotherapist in private practice who works with individuals, groups and couples.
 She is a faculty member and supervisor of the Group Therapy Training Program of the Post-Graduate Psychoanalytic Society.
 Her chapter, Taking a sexual history, was published in Psychologists’ Desk Reference ed.
 Koocher, Norcross and Greene, Oxford University Press, 2013.